efabless/mpw_precheck/README.md

 The steps are as follows:

 - Step #1: LICENSE checks: make sure your project is license compliant.
-  - The top level repository has a LICENSE file (and the license is of an approved type).
+  - The project root has a LICENSE file (and the license is of an approved type).
   - All third_party material should be under a third_party directory and have a license identifier. https://opensource.google/docs/releasing/preparing/#third-party-components
   - All text files should have a copyright header (and appropriate SPDX identifier). https://opensource.google/docs/releasing/preparing/#license-headers
 - Step #2: YAML description check.
-  - YAML file should follow [this](https://github.com/efabless/caravel/blob/release/info.yaml) yaml file as list of requirements.
-It must be named info.yaml and must exist in the top level of the project.
+  - YAML file should follow [this](https://github.com/efabless/caravel/blob/release/info.yaml) yaml file as list of requirements: all fields in the linked example are mandatory.
+It must be named `info.yaml` and must exist in the project root.
 - Step #3: Fuzzy Consistency checks
   - Step #3.1: The existence of documentation.
-    - There is a README text file at the top level.
+    - There is a README text file at the project root.
     - The README doesn't contain any non-inclusive language.
 Read [this](https://opensource.google/docs/releasing/preparing/#inclusive) for more.
   - Step #3.2: The existence of a Makefile in the project root that at least has the following targets:
     - verify: Runs simulations and testbench verifications.